 - The growth rate of loans to the household sector for house purchase and the growth rate of total household sector debt remain moderate.
-The achievement of the objective is assessed primarily on the basis of whether these growth rates exceed the growth rate of annual household disposable income over the medium term (intermediate objective 1). - Systemic risks relating to credit granted to the private sector remain moderate in light of the risk indicators for setting the countercyclical capital buffer (CCyB) requirement.
-The achievement of the objective is assessed primarily on the basis of whether the growth rate of loans to the private sector exceeds the growth rate of nominal GDP over the medium term (intermediate objective 1). - The capital adequacy, leverage and funding structure of systemically important credit institutions and of the entire credit institutions sector are strong relative to identified systemic risks and vulnerabilities (intermediate objective 2). - The effectiveness of macroprudential policy is ensured and circumvention of policy measures prevented by imposing, if necessary, macroprudential requirements permitted by legislation also on financial service providers other than credit institutions (intermediate objective 3). - Macroprudential policy space is enhanced for example with releasable capital buffers and the policy space is used swiftly and in a temporary manner in the event of severe economic and financial market disruptions (intermediate objective 4).
+The achievement of the objective is assessed primarily on the basis of whether these growth rates exceed the growth rate of annual household disposable income over the medium term.
+In addition, the achievement of the objective is assessed by means of risk indicators (e.g. debt-to-income and debt-servicing-to-income ratios) describing households' adequate debt servicing capacity (intermediate objective 1). - Systemic risks relating to credit granted to the private sector remain moderate in light of the risk indicators for setting the CCyB requirement.
+The achievement of the objective is assessed primarily on the basis of whether the growth rate of loans to the private sector exceeds the growth rate of nominal GDP over the medium term (intermediate objective 1). - The capital adequacy of the entire credit institution sector is sufficiently strong to cover potential losses in the economy and the financial system in the event of exceptionally severe crises (intermediate objective 2).

+- The capital adequacy of systemically important credit institutions is strong relative to their importance for the stability of the whole financial system, measured by statutory criteria (intermediate objective 2). - The capital adequacy, leverage and funding structure of the entire credit institution sector are strong relative to identified systemic risks and vulnerabilities (intermediate objective 2). - The effectiveness of macroprudential policy is ensured and circumvention of policy measures prevented by imposing, if necessary, macroprudential requirements permitted by legislation also on financial service providers other than credit institutions (intermediate objective 3). - Macroprudential policy space is enhanced for example with releasable capital buffers and the policy space is used swiftly and in a temporary manner in the event of severe economic and financial market disruptions (intermediate objective 4).

 The FIN-FSA Board's macroprudential policy is forward-looking.
-Proactive macroprudential policy ensures adequate policy space in good time in the event of severe economic and financial market disruptions.
+Macroprudential policy that is proactive and strengthens the resilience of the financial system ensures adequate policy space in good time in the event of severe economic and financial market disruptions.
 The aspect of proactivity is emphasised especially when preventing cyclical risks.
 Proactive prevention of the build-up of risks also entails lower costs than addressing risks that have already materialised.

 The Board's decision-making in managing risks and vulnerabilities is supported by ex-ante analysis of the effects of the various alternative policies and instruments.
-Exante analysis assesses the effectiveness of different policy options in mitigating vulnerabilities, the calibration of the various instruments and, for instance, their impact on the MREL requirements of the crisis resolution framework.
+The analysis assesses the suitability of the different policy options for mitigating vulnerabilities and the cost and benefit of the different options.
 As a rule, the identified macroprudential risks or vulnerability should always be addressed with instruments that target risks most effectively and most directly.
 On the other hand, each systemic risk or vulnerability should principally be addressed by only one instrument.